rocket/rocket/README.md

 Good luck with the compo :)

-If you need a bit more space you can delete, or uncomment, the following:
+If you need a bit more space you can delete, or disable, the following functions:
 ```js
 onSyncUpdate
 onPlay